 England was, for a few hundred years, the most studied foreign country in American high schools and even in colleges if poetry and literature are included.
 It’s the source of my language and many of my governing institutions and, more importantly Shakespeare, the Beatles, and Downton Abbey.
 And all those Englishy things like beans on toast and warm beer and damp greenness.
 My England of several visits is like those photos from that trip you just never got sorted; there they are, still in a heap in the shoe box; a heap I’m about to paw through.

 The photos from that first visit in 1984 are at the bottom looking a little faded compared to my bright digitized pictures from these later years.
 But here we are; 1984 and Sue and I all bright-eyed, curly-haired and eager.
-What was playing in the background as we boarded out plane in NYC and deplaned at Heathrow?
+What was playing in the background as we boarded our plane in NYC and deplaned at Heathrow?
 Probably, in both cases, Phil Collins inviting us to take a look at him now or Stevie Wonder calling to tell us he loved us—pop culture criss-crossing the Atlantic with the speed of light it seemed.

 Look away from the photos for a minute, Marjorie—remember how heart-stoppingly excited you were to be landing in England!
 More than crossing into Mexico; stepping out of the plane into the Philippines; more than getting married or starting a new job; in fact damn close to bearing children but much less painful.
 Gertrude Stein said “Let me recite what history teaches.
 History teaches.”
-Maybe history had taught me, more thoroughly than I realized that England was the mother ship.
+Maybe history had taught me, more thoroughly than I realized, that England is the mother ship.

-Sue and I proceeded to a proper sight-seeing of our Merry Old Heritage: Buckingham Palace and that grand array of beautiful buildings all about; Stonehenge, Brighton with its kipper breakfasts and colorful beach huts; even spending a scandalous few hours with two ex-military Brits we met at Shakespeare’s Pub who took us to the Royal Tournament where, it was announced, Princess Anne was in the audience.
+Sue and I proceeded to a proper sight-seeing of our Merry Old Heritage: Buckingham Palace and that grand array of beautiful buildings all about; Stonehenge; Brighton with its kipper breakfasts and colorful beach huts; even spending a scandalous few hours with two ex-military Brits we met at Shakespeare’s Pub who took us to the Royal Tournament where, it was announced, Princess Anne was in the audience.
 Our brush with Royalty.
 Well there was one more.
 Here’s Sue standing next to the Royal Guard at the Queen Mother’s residence; she looks so surprised because he had just ever so politely pinched her butt.

 On the beach in Brighton.